- 1Bear all or part of the weight of; hold up: the dome was supported by a hundred white columnsMore example sentences

 - Your loving partner supports you through troubled waters.

-- 2.3Be actively interested in and concerned for the success of (a particular sports team): fans should always support their team fully, no matter whatMore example sentences
+- 2.4Be actively interested in and concerned for the success of (a particular sports team).More example sentences

 - The degree to which an alum or member goes out and actively supports the team or association is an important measure of active loyalty.